hildenjohannes/SecureCloudStorage/backend/readme.txt

 GRANT ALL PRIVILEGES ON *.* TO 'scs'@'localhost' WITH GRANT OPTION;

 Now a user, scs, with password scs123 is created.

+Now exit mysql environment with: exit

+then go into mysql as scs user with: mysql -u scs -p lösenordet är scs123

+create a database called scsdb with:

+CREATE DATABASE scsdb;

 Now install PyMySQL which is a interface between python and mysql: sudo pip3 install PyMySQL